-A third general conclusion of the study is that students at both the commuter and residential schools seem to not being able to make accurate estimates of their own writing and math abilities.
-Also, while students at the commuter school seem to significantly over estimate their reading ability, students at the residential school seem to make accurate estimates for their reading ability.
-Students at both the commuter and the residential schools seem to make accurate estimates of their listening abilities.
-There is moderate evidence at the commuter school and strong evidence at the residential school of associations between students' rating of their listening abilities and their performance in the upper-level accounting courses.
+A third general conclusion of the study is that students at both the commuter and residential schools seem to over-estimate their own writing and math abilities and, to some degree, their reading abilities.
+More specifically, all tests used in the study show no significant associations whatsoever between students' rating of their writing and math abilities and their performance in the Advanced Accounting course.
+This may be due to the fact that students tend to overestimate their writing and math abilities because the feedback they receive on their performance on midterm exams and/or quizzes during the semester is not frequent.
+Some statistical tests show weak associations between students' rating of their reading abilities and their performance in the Advanced Accounting course.
+There is moderate evidence at the commuter school and strong evidence at the residential school of associations between students' rating of their listening abilities and their performance in the Advanced Accounting course.
 It is not quite clear why this is the case.
 No associations were expected between reading and, particularly, listening abilities and student performance because these abilities are not evaluated by the instructors and thus students will tend to over-estimate these abilities.
 It is possible that the results here are statistical anomaly.
-It is also possible that students with low performance in the course didn't overestimate these abilities.
+It is also possible that students with low performance in the course didn't over-estimate these abilities.

-In light of this conclusion, it is recommended that the college of business faculty in general, and accounting faculty teaching the upper-level accounting courses in particular, should give continuous feedback to the students at least about their writing and quantitative abilities.
+In light of this conclusion, it is recommended that the college of business faculty in general, and accounting faculty teaching the Advanced Accounting course in particular, should give continuous feedback to the students at least about their writing and quantitative abilities.
 This may require faculty, who usually give one or two mid-tem exam(s) in addition to the final exam, to think about giving short weekly quizzes to continuously evaluate student performance.
-If the class time devoted to these many quizzes is an issue, faculty may consider a combination of in-class and take-home quizzes, or perhaps use an on-line homework system that is now provided by many textbook publishers.
+If the class time devoted to these many quizzes is an issue, faculty may consider a combination of in-class and take-home guizzes, or perhaps use an on-line homework system that is now provided by many textbook publishers.
 It must be realized that some faculty may already be doing this; thus, these recommendations are for those who may not be.

-As expected and as shown in prior studies with respect to other courses, a fourth general conclusion of the study is that students with high prior actual ability end up earning high grades in the upper-level accounting courses at both schools.
-Specifically, the study provides strong evidence that students' GPA and their performance in Intermediate Accounting II (particularly at the residential school), are strong predictors of their performance in the upper-level accounting courses.
+As expected and as shown in prior studies with respect to other courses, a fourth general conclusion of the study is that students with high prior actual ability end up earning high grades in the Advanced Accounting course at both schools.
+Specifically, the study provides strong evidence that students' GPA and their performance in Intermediate Accounting II (particularly at the residential school), are strong predictors of their performance in the Advanced Accounting course.